M-Faried/pipelines/README.md

 # Motivation

-The package is created to fulfill the need for having a simple pipeline with a simple interface to facilitate the pipeline design pattern in Go programming language.
+The package is created to fulfill the need for having a pipeline with concurrent steps to facilitate the pipeline design pattern in Go programming language.
 Pipeline design pattern is generally useful when you have a complex process that you need to break down into multiple consecutive steps.

+To put the package into perspective, I was working on a scientific application receiving a stream of data from another service and had to make heavy transformation on the data before saving in the data base.

+I found myself having to handle complex transformation of data in addition to dealing with oncurrency and synchronization challenges at the same time.
+I also wanted to scale up some parts of the transformation equation by creating multiple go routines to serve, then feed their results to the following steps.
+I also wanted to filter some inputs during the execution based on a certain threshould.

 ### Benefits Of Using Pipelines

 - Very simple to use, integrate, and extend.

-- Built using generic to acomodate all data types.
+- Built using generics to acomodate all data types.

-- Elevates concurrency and handles step communication for you through channels.
+- Elevates concurrency and handles step communication through channels.

 - Ability to horizontally scale any step of the pipelines and have more replicas to handle heavy processing parts of your operation.